 Databricks provides a number of custom tools for data ingestion, including Auto Loader, an efficient and scalable tool for incrementally and idempotently loading data from cloud object storage and data lakes into the data lakehouse.

 Databricks machine learning expands the core functionality of the platform with a suite of tools tailored to the needs of data scientists and ML engineers, including MLflow and the Databricks Runtime for Machine Learning.
-See Databricks Machine Learning guide.
+See Introduction to Databricks Machine Learning.

 Databricks combines user-friendly UIs with cost-effective compute resources and infinitely scalable, affordable storage to provide a powerful platform for running analytic queries.
 Administrators configure scalable compute clusters as SQL warehouses, allowing end users to execute queries without worrying about any of the complexities of working in the cloud.
 SQL users can run queries against data in the lakehouse using the SQL query editor or in notebooks.
 Notebooks support Python, R, and Scala in addition to SQL, and allow users to embed the same visualizations available in dashboards alongside links, images, and commentary written in markdown.